-- 1. Deduction: The scholar may receive an in-class consequence (points off assignment, move seats, etc.) and will lose Achieve Bucks (AAPS behavioral incentive system). - 2.
-Lunch Reflection (LR): If a push-in is earned before lunch, the scholar will eat silently in an assigned area during lunch while completing a Reflection. - 3.
-After School Reflection (ASR): If a push-in is earned after lunch, or at teacher discretion, the scholar will serve ASR for one hour after dismissal, the same day that the consequence is earned.
+- 1. Deduction: The scholar may receive an in-class consequence (points off assignment, move seats, etc.) and will lose Achieve Bucks/Class Dojo Points (AAPS behavioral incentive system). - 2.
+Lunch Reflection (LR): For scholars in grades 2nd-4th, if a push-in is earned before lunch, the scholar will eat silently in an assigned area during lunch while completing a Reflection. - 3.
+After School Reflection (ASR): For scholars in grades 2nd-4th, if a push-in is earned after lunch, or at teacher discretion, the scholar will serve ASR for one hour after dismissal, the same day that the consequence is earned.